-- 4: Wheel chocks. - Note: Rule 165 (e) provides a defence to the prosecution of a driver for an offence against a provision of Part 12 (Restrictions on stopping and parking) if the driver stops to comply with another provision of the Australian Road Rules (including this rule). - (3) In this rule: - put, something onto the road, includes: - (a) throw, drop or propel the thing onto the road; and - (b) otherwise cause the thing to be on the road.
+4: Wheel chocks.

+Rule 165 (e) provides a defence to the prosecution of a driver for an offence against a provision of Part 12 (Restrictions on stopping and parking) if the driver stops to comply with another provision of the Australian Road Rules (including this rule).

+put, something onto the road, includes:

+- (a) throw, drop or propel the thing onto the road; and - (b) otherwise cause the thing to be on the road.